Cantius: Description

 The upper and lower dental formula of Cantius consisted of two incisors, one canine, four premolars, and three molars.
 In the lower molars, it is common to see a trigonid consisting of three cusps as well as a broad-basined talonid.
 The upper molars are interesting for North American species of Cantius, as earlier species had simple tritubercular teeth while the later species develop a pseudohypocone from the postprotocingulum (also known as the nannopithex fold).
 Given its unfused mandibular symphysis and molar cusp morphology, it has been inferred that Cantius was likely a frugivore that consumed fruit (as opposed to a folivorous diet of leaves and other plant material).
 Cantius also exhibits canine dimorphism, with males possessing relatively larger canine teeth than females.
-Thus Catnius can be considered a sexually dimorphic species.
+Thus Cantius can be considered a sexually dimorphic species.
 Specifically, C. torresi lower canines clearly demonstrate sexual dimorphism in having a male/female [canine] length ratio that falls within the range of an expected dimorphic primate.